 Lowell Brower is the Director of Undergraduate Studies and a Lecturer for the Committee on Degrees in Folklore and Mythology at Harvard.

-Working at the intersection of Africana Studies, Anthropology, Folklore, and Refugee and Migration Studies, his research focuses on African oral traditions, communal storytelling, and cultural reimagination in the aftermath of violence, displacement, and profound social rupture.
-Fluent in Kiswahili and Kinyarwanda, Lowell has conducted extensive ethnographic and folkloristic fieldwork in communities throughout Rwanda and Tanzania.
+Working at the intersection of Africana Studies, Folklore, Anthropology, and Refugee and Migration Studies, his research focuses on African oral traditions, communal storytelling, and cultural reimagination in the aftermath of violence, displacement, and profound social rupture.
+Fluent in Kiswahili and Kinyarwanda, Lowell has conducted extensive fieldwork in communities throughout Rwanda and Tanzania.
 Based on nearly two thousand oral-literary performances and interviews, his current book project, Once Upon a Time in the Land of Never Again: Storytelling, Sociality, and Survival in Post-Genocide Rwanda and Its Refugee Camps, explores the powers, potentials, politics, and poetics of storytelling in contemporary Rwanda, focusing on the genres of imigani tales and ibyivugo praise poetry.